 The Autumn Olive family Elaeagnaceae also has four petals with fragrant flowers and members that can tend to be invasive at times.
 Elaeagnus and Shepherdia are the main genera in the USA.
 One distinction is that the Elaeagnaceae tend to have silver colored undersides to their leaves.

 Many of these plants with tubular flowers have distinct inflorescences that make it easy to place them in a family.
 Phlox in the Polemoniaceae are an excellent example that are or will be blooming soon in many locales.
 Members of the Borage family (Boraginaceae) that now includes the Waterleaf family (Hydrophyllaceae) are other examples currently blooming.

 This is by far the most common pattern as can be seen from all the illustrations on page 33 (5th ed.) and 31 (6th ed.).
 Thus, it will take the longest to learn and distinguish.

 Differences of Distinction

 Flowers are by far the easiest way to determine a plant.
-But, the goal overtime is to build a portfolio of characteristics including growth habit, leaf orientation, leaf form, leaf edge, color, hairiness, smell, fruit characteristics, bark, sap, ecotype etc.
+But, the goal overtime is to build a portfolio of distinguishing characteristics including growth habit, leaf orientation, leaf form, leaf edge, color, hairiness, smell, fruit characteristics, bark, sap, ecotype, etc.